-In his efforts to create universal access to music and music education, Mr. Bryan launched El Sistema at the Aeolian in 2011.
+In his efforts to create universal access to music and music education, Mr. Bryan launched El Sistema at the Aeolian.
 This initiative is a free, intensive, UNESCO award winning music program for children and youth.
 In 2016, Mr. Bryan secured an additional facility “Bishop Cronyn Memorial Place” as a music education campus and performance facility.
 This new facility will allow the Aeolian to expand its mandate to provide “universal access to music, art, culture and education”.

 Clark co-founded two new programs in 2016 run by The Aeolian.
 Pride Men’s Chorus London is a men’s choir open to all men.
 This choir’s mandate is to celebrate diversity and be an instrument for change in our community.
 The Rebelheart Collective is a new model of a Chamber Orchestra using mentorship and community engagement to develop universal access to classical music.

 In October 2017, Mr. Bryan was awarded Western Alumni Award of Merit and inducted into the Don Wright Faculty of Music Wall of Fame (2017).

 Mr. Bryan looks forward to a future when everyone has access to the arts and he is committed to making the changes necessary to accomplish this!